phyomauk/ansible-lab/README.md

 - NGINX template: roles/lb/templates

 ### 🗃️ The inventory file
 To simplify the lab, a static inventory file was chosen for implementation.
 The static IP address are assigned to containers and admin user is created during container creation.
-The required user name and ssh key for the Ansbile controller will be passed in the group_vars variables.
+The Ansible credentials will be passed in the group_vars variables.

+#### 🔡 Ansible Credentials
+- The ansible controller(host machine) will use user name and a private key to connect to the containers.
+The public key will be baked into the container image, so ssh key pair generation is required before the container creation step.
+Please view detials steps in "How to run this lab" section below.

 ### 📕 The playbook
 The main playbook will execute the followings in order